Pinggy-io/pinggy_website/content/blog/remote_system_monitoring_with_FastAPI_and_Pinggy.md

   - AMP
 ---

+Monitoring system metrics is essential for developers to ensure their applications run smoothly, optimize resource usage and quickly detect performance issues or bottlenecks.
-In this article, we will see how to remotely monitor your system's performance—specifically CPU, RAM, memory, and disk usage—using FastAPI and Pinggy.
+In this article, we’ll look at how to remotely monitor your system’s performance metrics—specifically CPU, RAM, memory and disk usage—using FastAPI and Pinggy.
+To accomplish this, we’ll use the {{< link href="https://pypi.org/project/psutil/" >}}psutil{{< /link >}} library, which provides easy access to real-time system resource data.
+To expose this data, we first need to start a server and FastAPI is an ideal choice for this purpose.
-{{< link href="https://fastapi.tiangolo.com/" >}}FastAPI{{< /link >}}, known for its speed and efficiency, is an excellent framework for building APIs, making it a popular choice for developers.
+{{< link href="https://fastapi.tiangolo.com/" >}}FastAPI{{< /link >}} is a modern, high-performance web framework for building APIs with Python, known for its speed and ease of setup.
+Once the FastAPI server is set up, it will run locally on your machine.
+However, since many systems are behind NAT (Network Address Translation) or CGNAT (Carrier-Grade NAT), remote access can be challenging.
+To overcome this, we’ll use Pinggy to securely expose the server to the internet.
-[Pinggy](https://pinggy.io) is an excellent tool for effortlessly and securely sharing your FastAPI server directly from localhost with just a single command, ensuring seamless remote access even if your server is located behind a firewall.
+[Pinggy](https://pinggy.io) lets you securely expose your local FastAPI server to the internet with just a single command, even if your machine is behind a firewall, making it accessible remotely with minimal setup.

 {{< image "system_monitoring_fastapi/main_img.webp" "Remote System Monitoring with FastAPI and Pinggy" >}}

-## Introduction to FastAPI

-{{< link href="https://fastapi.tiangolo.com/" >}}FastAPI{{< /link >}} is a cutting-edge, high-performance framework in Python designed for creating APIs swiftly and efficiently.
-With native support for Python type hints, it offers remarkable speed, ease of use, and automatically generated OpenAPI documentation.
-Built on the ASGI (Asynchronous Server Gateway Interface) standard, FastAPI is highly adept at handling concurrent requests, making it an ideal choice for APIs that monitor system metrics such as CPU, RAM, memory, and disk usage.

-Now that we’ve covered the basics of FastAPI, let’s go over the steps for setting up and running our FastAPI application to monitor system performance metrics.
+Now that we’ve covered the basics of this article, let’s move on to setting up a virtual environment and installing the necessary dependencies, including FastAPI and psutil, to start monitoring system performance metrics.

-## Prerequisite Steps to Setup Your FastAPI application
+These steps will ensure that our development environment is ready for the project.

+## Setting Up the Environment and Installing Dependencies

 ### Step 1: Create a Virtual Environment